jangxx/node-magichome/README.md

 {
 	type: 0x33, // can also be 0x04, 0x25 or 0x81 according to the python library
 	on: true,
-	mode: "color", // color, custom, special, or one of the built-in patterns
+	mode: "color", // color, custom, special, pattern, ia_pattern
+	pattern: 255 // number of the ia_pattern, or name of pattern
-	speed: 50, // playback speed of the current pattern
+	speed: 50, // playback speed of the current pattern / function
 	color: {
 		red: 255,
 		green: 0,